powsybl/powsybl-dynawo/README.md

 [Dynawo](https://dynawo.github.io) integration in [PowSyBl](https://www.powsybl.org)

 ## Running Dynawo from the command line
-The DynamicSimulation tool is used to launch the Dynawo Simulator.
+The PowSybl DynamicSimulation tool is used to launch the Dynawo Simulator.
 Arguments:
  - `case-file`: A network file (mandatory).
- - `dynamic-models-file`: A GROOVY dynamic model file (mandatory), only processes models of type LoadAlphaBeta, GeneratorSynchronousFourWindingsProportionalRegulations, GeneratorSynchronousThreeWindingsProportionalRegulations and OmegaRef.
+ - `dynamic-models-file`: A GROOVY dynamic model and automaton file (mandatory), only processes models of type `LoadAlphaBeta`, `GeneratorSynchronousFourWindingsProportionalRegulations`, `GeneratorSynchronousThreeWindingsProportionalRegulations` and `OmegaRef`, and automatons of type `CurrentLimitAutomaton`.
- - `event-models-file`: A GROOVY event model file (optional), only processes models of type EventQuadripoleDisconnection.
+ - `event-models-file`: A GROOVY event model file (optional), only processes models of type `EventQuadripoleDisconnection`.
  - `curves-file`: A GROOVY curves file (optional).
  - `parameters-file`: A JSON parameters file (optional).